 From ‘Instructables’, this DIY porch swing can be built for under $100!

 Want something with a little more space to “spread out” and relax?
 Try this DIY swinging bed made from pallets, by Medina at ‘Grillo Designs’.

 From Jasmin at ‘Gypsy Barn’ via ‘Hometalk’, try this DIY repurposed porch swing for a project with lots of character.
 Made from an old headboard, this is a really awesome way to recycle something worn out, and NOT have it look like junk.

-Finally, if you are looking for something a little more streamlined and modern, try this tutorial from Kim & Scott at ‘Yellow Brick Home’ for their DIY porch swing.
+Finally, if you are looking for something a little more streamlined and modern for your front porch swing project, try this tutorial from Kim & Scott at ‘Yellow Brick Home’ and their DIY porch swing.
 Love it!